 Tend to your loved one

-Once you are sure the area is clear, tend to your loved one and encourage them to remain calm.
+Once you’re sure the area is clear, tend to your loved one and encourage them to remain calm.
 Elderly people can go into a state of shock after a fall, and this can cause further complications later on if it isn’t dealt with straight away.

 Check for injuries

 While reassuring your loved one, check them for bleeding, bruises or possible broken bones.
 If your relative has a serious injury, instruct them to stay still while you call the emergency services.
-Use a blanket to keep them warm while you wait.
+Use a blanket to keep them warm while you wait and don’t be tempted to move them.

 How to help an elderly loved one back on their feet